65 Best Books for 5 Year Olds To Read in 2023

 Love You Forever boys and girls readers

 Love You Forever is an anthem for every parent to read to their child.
 Watch as one mother holds, cares for, and loves her baby unconditionally as he grows into an adult.
-Even when he drives her crazy.

 This is a sweet book to read before bed.
 See these night time stories for more ideas at bedtime.